-Hemoglobin electrophoresis is used to determine abnormal types of hemoglobin or amounts of hemoglobin, and is the oxygen transfer molecule in the blood.
+Hemoglobin electrophoresis is used to determine abnormal types of hemoglobin or amounts of hemoglobin, the oxygen transfer molecule in the blood.

-In practice, the hemoglobin molecules are placed in a solution through which direct current flows.
+In practice, the hemoglobin molecules are placed in a solution through which a direct current passes.
 Different types of hemoglobin move through the solution at different speeds depending on their electrical charges.
 This movement allows the mapping of the types and relative amounts of hemoglobin present in the sample.

 Types of Hemoglobin normally found in the body